BennyHallett/obelisk/README.md

     $ mix new blog

-We then modify our dependencies within `mix.exs` to include obelisk
+We then modify our dependencies within `mix.exs` to include obelisk, as well as the Erlang library yamerl.

     defp deps do
-      [{ :obelisk, github: "bennyhallett/obelisk" }]
+      [{ :obelisk, "~> 0.2.1" },
+       { :yamerl, github: "yakaz/yamerl"]
     end

 Next we need to download obelisk and compile it